byronbytes/Tasks/README.md

 **Tasks** is an application that improves computer performance and cleans computer files. **Tasks** has an advanced cleanup tool that allows you to clean application, cache files as well as uninstall unused browser extensions, clear cookies, and a bloatware removal tool.
 Tasks also include a startup manager that allows the modification of programs that run on startup.

+### Our Goal

+Our goal is to make a lightweight cleaning tool that is free for everyone, requires little to no effort to use, and a responsive and quick interface.
+We run the application hundreds of times while making new versions so everything is stable, and is always a better experience than previous versions.
+We will NEVER make paywalls in our application, or restrict anything to anyone.

 ## Installation
 1. First, you will need to install [.NET Core](https://dotnet.microsoft.com/download).
 (If .NET Core is not installed, it will prompt you on opening Tasks.)
 2. Download the stable release from the **Releases** tab.